lt-scuolalavoro/suit/README.md

 _You can leave the default values for the options not mentioned in these steps._

+##### Now you should open this readme file in your virtual machine, so you can easily click on the links or copy and paste the commands.
 ### 2. Install gcc and libmysqlclient
 In the Ubuntu terminal:
 ```